MagnaDev/jobs/_posts/2018-06-21-system-developer.md

 will have a passion and enthusiasm for keeping up to date with the latest technological trends whilst being open to learning new technologies.

-## Required essential experience skills and qualifications
+## Essential experience skills and qualifications

 To be considered for this role, you must have the following experience/skills: